-- If you have been infected with chicken pox once before, then you are most likely immune to getting chicken pox again.
+- If you have been infected with chicken pox once before, then you are most likely immune to chicken pox.

-- If you are not sure if you have ever been infected with chicken pox, your doctor can give you a blood test to determine if you have the chicken pox antibodies.
-If the test shows that you have antibodies, then you are immune to chicken pox.
+- If you are not sure if you have ever been infected with chicken pox, your doctor can perform a blood test to determine if you have the chicken pox antibodies.
+If the test shows that you have antibodies, you are immune to chicken pox.

 How will my baby be affected if I have chicken pox?

-How your baby will be affected depends on where you are at in your pregnancy.
+How your baby will be affected depends on how far along you are in your pregnancy.
 According to the Organization for Teratology Information Service (OTIS):